This post may contain affiliate links. I receive a small commission if you use these links, with no extra cost to you.

-If you're staying in or around the Interlaken area, then you're in for a treat as the Panorama trail at Schynige Platt is one of the most beautiful hiking trails and is one of the best things to do in this area (in my opinion!).
+If you're staying in or around the Interlaken area, then you're in for a treat as the Panorama trail at Schynige Platt is one of the most beautiful hiking trails in the Jungfrau region and is a great day out for the whole family.
+Here's a guide with everything you need to know about hiking the Schynige Platt Panorama trail to help you plan the best day out.

 A guide for hiking the Panorama trail at Schynige Platt